-Imàgo, the Hassler Roma's panoramic restaurant created by Roberto E. Wirth, the Hassler's President & Managing Director, satisfies the needs of an increasingly discerning and exclusive clientele by presenting creatively-thought traditional and refined flavors against the backdrop of Eternal City, viewed as never before from its incredible position.
+Imàgo, the Hassler Roma's panoramic restaurant created by Roberto E. Wirth, the Hassler's Proprietor & General Manager, satisfies the needs of an increasingly discerning and exclusive clientele by presenting creatively-thought traditional and refined flavors against the backdrop of Eternal City, viewed as never before from its incredible position.
 It is a place where sight and taste are welded to seal a unique dining experience.

 Walking into Imàgo, the Hassler Roma's 6th floor panoramic restaurant, one is overtaken by the view which projects the same impact of a beautiful painting.
 Except that the painting is life size, and fills every one of the wraparound windows.
-Soft music, elegant marble floors with an antique-wooden inlay, dimmed lights reflecting off the mirrored-tables all conspire to create an impossibly romantic mood, as well as the sense of being in another time and space, overlooking the Roman skyline.
+Soft music, elegant marble floors with an antique-wooden inlay, dimmed lights reflecting off the mirrors all conspire to create an impossibly romantic mood, as well as the sense of being in another time and space, overlooking the Roman skyline.
 Sitting down one is instantly attended to by the Maitre, who is happy to point out the names of the various monuments and cupolas on the horizon as he pours your glass of sparkling white wine.

 What can we see, from the top of the Spanish Steps, starting left to right: the church of Santa Maria Maggiore, San Giovanni in Laterano, the Quirinale, Villa Colonna and the church of Sant'Andrea delle Fratte, the Campidoglio (Capitol Hill) and monument to Victor Emmanuel II, Palazzo Venezia, the Aventino hill, the Pantheon, the church of Sant Agnese in Piazza Navona, Castel Sant'Angelo, the obelisk and Trinita dei Monti Church which one can almost reach out and touch, Villa Medici and the Borghese gardens.